 Startup Secrets is a 501(c)(3) tax-exempt organization and donations are deductible to the extent permitted by law.
 Contact email@example.com for more information.

-In our industry, it’s not uncommon for entrepreneurs to become so mono-focused on the novelty of their product that they forget to innovate sufficiently around their business model.
-A disruptive business model can be at least as important as a discontinuous innovation.
+In the tech industry, it’s not uncommon for entrepreneurs to become so singularly focused on the novelty of their product that they forget to innovate sufficiently around their business model.
+A disruptive business model can be at least as important as discontinuous innovation.

 As an investor, the perfect scenario is a discontinuous innovation wrapped in a disruptive business model, targeting a large new market opportunity or underserved target segment where there is real pain and need.
 That’s the perfect storm.

 But too often, the business model is left to the end, as an afterthought.
 Of course, as market observers, we’ve heard countless examples of superior products that failed to capitalize on the market opportunity that was their due.
 We’re almost conditioned to understand the implications of this.
 Still, the problem persists as business models fail to generate the attention they deserve.

 Here’s a simple framework of 3 initial steps to take: